Get the free schedule c 2020-2021 form

-The IRS 1040 schedule C is necessary for business owners, or “sole proprietors”.
+The Schedule C (Form 1040) is necessary for business owners, or “sole proprietors”.
 A sole proprietor is a business owner with no employees or partners, such as a freelance photographer.

 If you earned money from a hobby or other sporadic activity, that does not count as a business.